 Works with Any MCP Client

-tailscale-mcp uses the standard Model Context Protocol, so it works with Claude Code, Cursor, and any other MCP-compatible client.
-If you use yaw terminal, the Tailscale integration goes even deeper — yaw's connection manager auto-detects Tailscale nodes on your tailnet for one-click SSH connections, and you can use tailscale-mcp from yaw's built-in AI assistant in the same window.
+tailscale-mcp uses the standard Model Context Protocol, so it works with Claude Code, Cursor, Claude Desktop, VS Code, Windsurf, and any other MCP-compatible client.
+If you use yaw terminal, the Tailscale integration goes even deeper - yaw's connection manager auto-detects Tailscale nodes on your tailnet for one-click SSH connections, and you can use tailscale-mcp from yaw's built-in AI assistant in the same window.

 Why an MCP Server?

 You could use the Tailscale API directly with curl.
-But the value of an MCP server is that the AI assistant understands the context of what you're doing.
-When you say "authorize the new staging server and enable its subnet routes," the agent knows to list devices, find the one you mean, authorize it, and then update its route settings — without you looking up the device ID or remembering the exact API endpoints.
+But the value of an MCP server is that the agent can compose.
+When you say "authorize the new staging server and enable its subnet routes," the agent lists devices, finds the one you mean, authorizes it, and updates its routes - without you looking up the device ID or remembering which endpoints are involved.
+When you say "which devices haven't checked in for 30 days and have key expiry disabled," that's a projection, a filter, and a format step - three things a shell script can do but that the agent just does.

 The agent handles the plumbing.
 You describe the outcome.